cloudwego/community/COMMUNITY_MEMBERSHIP.md

 # Community membership

 This doc outlines the responsibilities of contributor roles in CloudWeGo.

-The CloudWeGo project is subdivided into sub-projects under kitex (kitex & kitex-benchmark & kitex-example), netpoll(netpoll & netpoll-benchmark), thriftgo(thriftgo & thrfit-gen-validator), docs(cloudwego.github.io & community) and others if may.
+The CloudWeGo project is subdivided into sub-projects under :
+- Kitex (Kitex & kitex-benchmark & kitex-example)
+- Hertz (Hertz & hertz-benchmark & hertz-example)
+- Netpoll(Netpoll & netpoll-benchmark)
+- Thriftgo(Thriftgo & Frugal & thrfit-gen-validator)
+- Docs(cloudwego.github.io & community)
+- Others if may.

 Responsibilities for roles are scoped to these sub-projects (repos).

 | **Role**   | **Responsibilities**                                  | **Requirements**                                             | **Defined by**                                               |